AdrianKoszpek/lunarmc/README.md

 The server has had concurrent players and received revenue over the years.
 This project taught me important teamwork and communication skills as well as leadership skills on how to manage a business.

+  "Adrian was great to work with and performed really well as a leader" - Lu

 ## Youtube Video: https://www.youtube.com/watch?v=y6Q16lrtDFc (2018 older version)

 Experimental App: